 4. Acceptance.
 Once accepted, your guide will be stuck and loaded onto the main site.
 Do not PM staff members asking them to sticky your guide; it will only be done when we have accepted the guide.
 A guide will appear on the front page the moment we load it.

 5. Multiple Submissions for the Same Game.
 We only choose one guide for a game.
 It may be that your chosen game has multiple guide submissions.
 Once a guide has been chosen by the Guide Team, all other open or submitted guides will be locked and you will not be contacted about it.
-This is also the case for guides that are submitted to challenge the current main site guide – we will allow it to remain open while you work on it, but if after submission we do not feel that it is good enough to replace an existing guide, it will be locked.

 Once again, please do not take a locked thread personally.
 This is part of the process and if you've read this walkthrough, you should know what to expect.